LostMa-ERC/pivot-format/README.md

 ![Screenshot of Kuzu Explorer schema view](docs/kuzu_explorer.png)

-> Note: I'm aware that Kùzu Explorer currently does not support very old, historical dates, aka all of our date data.
-I've opened an [issue](https://github.com/kuzudb/explorer/issues/262) on their repository and will help look into this.
-Hopefully this is a temporary issue that will be resovled, and we can take full advantage of Kùzu Explorer.
+> Note: I'm aware that Kùzu Explorer currently does not support dates from the Middle Ages.
+You'll notice this if you look at the property `creation_date` on a Text object, for example.
+I've opened an [issue](https://github.com/kuzudb/explorer/issues/262) about this on their GitHub.
+Hopefully it will be resovled in due time, and we can take full advantage of Kùzu Explorer for our LostMa data.

 ### Pivot data to TEI